espressif/esp-idf/examples/system/ota/README.md

 * Choose the network interface in `Connect using`  option based on your board.
 Currently we support both Wi-Fi and Ethernet.
 * If you have selected the Wi-Fi interface, you also have to set:
   * Wi-Fi SSID and Wi-Fi password that your ESP32 will connect to
-* If you have selected the Ethernet interface, you also have to set:
+* If you have selected the Ethernet interface, you also have to:
-  * PHY model in `Ethernet PHY` option, e.g. IP101
+  * Set PHY model under `Ethernet PHY Device` option, e.g. IP101.
-  * PHY address in `PHY Address` option, which should be determined by your board schematic
-  * EMAC Clock mode, SMI GPIOs

 In the `Example Configuration` menu: